NithishNithi/NithishNithi/README.md

 - 👀 I’m interested in ...Learning new about AI
 - 🌱 I’m currently learning ...B.Tech Information Technology
 - 💞️ I’m looking to collaborate on ...AI Projects
-- 📫 How to reach me: LinkedIn - https://www.linkedin.com/in/nithisht/

 🔗 &nbsp;**Connect with me**
 <p align="left">